pryley/site-reviews/readme.txt

 - Fixed a "doing it wrong" notice raised by an integration's version notice
 - Fixed a duplicate Reviews section in WooCommerce's redesigned Product Details block
 - Fixed a fatal error on sites running MultilingualPress when it cannot report its version
+- Fixed a migration overwriting saved settings when the options cache is stale
 - Fixed a PHP error when a review query is built with no arguments
 - Fixed a PHP warning on sites running Loyalty Program for WooCommerce
 - Fixed a PHP warning when importing WooCommerce product reviews